 I ran some Geekbench 4 benchmarks, and the CPU test showed that the P20 lies somewhere between the Huawei P10 Plus and the P20 Pro when working with a single core and between the Galaxy Note 8 and the Huawei Mate 10 Pro on the multi-core tests.

-Just to double check, I tortured the phone using GFXBench GL, which is a gaming benchmark app that measures the phone’s FPS when running different games.
-I forced GFXBench to run in full-screen mode for the most accurate result possible.
+Just to double check, we tortured the phone using GFXBench GL, which is a gaming benchmark app that measures the phone’s FPS when running different games.
+We forced GFXBench to run in full-screen mode for the most accurate result possible.